AmadouOuryBah/TaskFromSpurtIT/README.md

 # Resolved-task-Of-SpurtIT

-A task given by spurt it it was necessary to implement this layout from a figma giving file to be selected for having some free course on Shopify.
+A task given by spurt it it was necessary to implement this layout from a figma giving file to be selected for having some free courses in frontend development.
 I used only css and html